nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 For plotting all the disease after re-store the results into csv file:
 `python3 ./analysis/plotting.py -p {your run result dir path}`

+If you train the model with changed hyper-parameters rather then the required 5 (`-s -d -f -n -r`), you need to add another hyperparameter mannually as `-f`.
+For example:
+`python3 ./analysis/plotting.py -p {your run result dir path} -f -image_size1024`
+when set `--image_size 1024` during training.

 ![](./imgs4readme/all_per.png)